jruponen/ibm-cloud-test-user-info/README.md

 ## Download

-Available on the Apple App Store:
+[To be] Available on the Apple App Store:
 - **App Name**: IBM Cloud Test
 - **Category**: Utilities
 - **Price**: Free